m-zaremba/Azuchi-Notes/README.md

 ### Note

 This app is still under development.
 Functionalities to be added:
-* filter data by date range
+* filter data by date range UPDATE: in progress
-* restructure feedback messages on shots accuracy
+* restructure feedback messages on shots accuracy UPDATE: 50% done
 * ~~change in the firestore database structure~~ Done.
 * login with google account (?)